FOUNDERS FORUM EVENTS LLP

 “Clients” means any of our clients (including the individuals working for our clients) to whom we provide services.
 Clients also include prospective clients, such as contacts who we have communicated with but have not yet engaged us to provide services.

-“Partners” means partner organisations (including the individuals working for such organisations) or individuals who provide financial sponsorship for an event or with whom we partner in relation to specific programmes or initiatives, including Male Champions of Change and Inspiring Fifty (“Programmes”).
+“Partners” means partner organisations, like British Airways or Amadeus in respect of the Gala (including the individuals working for such organisations) or individuals who provide financial sponsorship for an event or with whom we partner in relation to specific programmes or initiatives, including Male Champions of Change and Inspiring Fifty (“Programmes”).

 “Programme Participants” means those individuals who participate in Programmes which are delivered in partnership with Founders Forum or its divisions.